nicholasdavies/overshiny/README.md

 `overshiny` provides draggable and resizable rectangular elements that overlay plots in Shiny apps.
-This may be useful in applications where users need to define ranges, regions of interest, or intervals for further input or processing.
+This may be useful in applications where users need to define regions on the plot for further input or processing.
 Currently, the overlays are only designed to move along the x axis of the plot.

 ## Status